About this course

 - Completing workplace reporting procedures

-Controlling traffic with a stop-slow bat that safely, effectively and efficiently meets all of the required outcomes including:
+Implement traffic management plan that safely, effectively and efficiently meets all of the required outcomes including:

 Course Details - Organisation, Duration

-The course has been designed to cater for participants that are new to the role of Traffic Controller in the Resources and Infrastructure industry (New Entrants or Beginners) as well as those who have not been actively involved in the industry.
+The course has been designed to cater for participants that are new to the role of implementing Traffic Control Plans in the Resources and Infrastructure industry (New Entrants or Beginners) as well as those who have not been actively involved in the industry.
+It also serves as a useful refresher for those who have experience in the industry.

 On acceptance of your enrolment you will be issued with the resources (learning materials) that will be used in your course.
 This is effectively the date that you start your course.
 On acceptance you will also be provided with dates that you are required to attend for your training and/or assessment.